OmegaDapp/Omega/README.md

 - **Data Verification Contracts:** Smart contracts for verifying identity and sensitive data.

 ## Live Deployment
-We have successfully deployed the Omega DApp on Fleek, a decentralized web hosting platform.
+We have successfully deployed the ZK ONE DApp on Fleek, a decentralized web hosting platform.

 **Live DApp URL:** out of soon
 Visit the live platform to explore the e-identity management and data verification features in action.